Bjelke-Petersen Dam

 The Bjelke-Petersen Dam is a dam in Moffatdale near Cherbourg in the South Burnett Region, Queensland, Australia.
 The dam impounds Barker Creek and creates Lake Barambah.
 It is named after the Queensland Premier Joh Bjelke-Petersen.
-It is operated by Sunwater.
+It is operated by SunWater.

 Geography

 The dam wall is 620 m long and rises 34 m.
 The wall is an earth and rock fill structure with a central clay core, which can hold back 134,900 ML of water.
 The dam is generally shallow.
 Barker Creek provides the main inflow, while Four Mile Creek, Six Mile Creek, Frickey Creek and Cattle Creek also flow into the dam.

 History

 Construction of the dam commenced in 1984 and finished in 1988.
 It created the lake that was named Lake Barambah after the original property in the region.
 The dam itself was named after the Queensland Premier Joh Bjelke-Petersen.
 The dam supplies water to the South Burnett region, mostly for irrigation purposes.

 In the 1990s management of the camping and recreational facilities was handed to Murgon Shire Council, which became the South Burnett Regional Council following the local government amalgamations in 2008.

 The dam first overflowed in February 1999, and reached its highest level of 195.01% (4.52m over the spillway) in January 2011.

 In 2006, drought conditions had reduced dam levels to 5% of total capacity.
 With such low levels, visitors numbers had dropped significantly and local councils were concerned about maintaining drinking water for local towns.

-SunWater, the managing organisation of the dam, is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for their dams is maintained.
-The spillway upgrade commenced in 2007.
+SunWater, the managing organisation of the dam, undertook a dam spillway capacity upgrade program to ensure the highest level of safety for their dams is maintained.
+The spillway upgrade commenced in 2007 and completed in early 2008.